-Your Directors are pleased to present their Thirty Seventh Annual Report together withthe audited Stand-alone and Consolidated financial statements of the Company for the yearended 31st March 2018.
+Your Directors are pleased to present their Thirty Eighth Annual Report together withthe audited Stand-alone and Consolidated financial statements of the Company for the yearended 31st March 2019.

-To avoid repetition in the Directors' Report and the Management Discussion and AnalysisReport the information under these reports is furnished below as a compositesummary of the performance of the various aspects of the business of your company.
+To avoid repetition in the Directors' Report and the Management Discussion and AnalysisReport the information under these reports is being furnished below as a compositesummary of the performance of the various aspects of the business of your company.

-This discussion on the financial condition and results of operations of the Companyshould be read in conjunction with the Company's audited stand-alone and consolidatedfinancial statements and notes thereto for the year ended 31st March 2018which are summarized below: र in Lakhs
+This discussion on the financial condition and results of operations of your Companyshould be read in conjunction with its audited stand-alone and the consolidated financialstatements containing financials of Sagar Cements Limited and its wholly-owned subsidiarySagar Cements (R) Limited and the notes thereto for the year ended 31st March2019 which are summarized below: र in Lakhs

 | ||Stand-alone ||Consolidated |

 |Total income ||91707 ||79461 ||122043 ||108502 |

 |Profit before tax ||3707 ||7609 ||2320 ||4567 |